aurorascharff/aurorascharff/README.md

 # Hi, I'm Aurora 👋🏻

-I'm a Software Engineer from Norway, working as a DX Engineer on the Next.js team at Vercel and the React Certification Lead at certificates.dev, focused on technical content, developer education, and community.
-I contribute to the Next.js framework, build developer tooling, create demo apps, and share knowledge through blog posts, workshops, and conferences.
+I'm a Software Engineer from Norway, working on docs, community, and education on the Next.js team at Vercel, and as the React Certification Lead at certificates.dev.
+I contribute to the Next.js framework and React documentation, build developer tooling, and share knowledge through demo apps, blog posts, workshops, and conferences.
 Microsoft MVP in Web Technologies.